 The geographical location of Istanbul and Turkey shaped strongly its history, culture and transportation routes.

-Being a bridge between Europe and Asia brought to the country all the wealth and culture from both Worlds since Antiquity: olive oil, wine, nuts, metals, glass and jewelry.
-Even today, a walk in Istanbul markets (bazaars) and caravanserai (han) shows you as much it has always been a center of international trade.
+Being a bridge between Europe and Asia brought to the country all the wealth and culture from both Worlds since Antiquity: olive oil, wine, nuts, metals, glass and jewellery.
+Even today, a walk in Istanbul markets (bazaars) and Caravanserai (han) shows you as much it has always been a centre of international trade.

-I was not expecting to have the same cultural and historical discoveries once underwater… but traveling is also about learning and I love surprises!
+I was not expecting to have the same cultural and historical discoveries once underwater… but travelling is also about learning and I love surprises!

 Kas: Hidden gem of the SouthWest Lycian coast